Matching Paint Colors Perfectly

 High-gloss paints are very unforgiving.
 It's almost impossible to touch up a defect using the same high gloss paint just days after a new paint job!

-To match your living room walls, you first need to wash them with soap and water.
+Yes, you first need to wash surfaces with soap and water before trying to color match them.
 This process is necessary even if you decide to repaint the entire room.
 Paint should always be applied to a clean, dry surface.

 The washing will remove accumulated dirt, grease, and smoke particles.
 It is virtually impossible to get an exact match on a dirty wall surface.